-You can break down financial planning over one’s life into three periods.
+You can break down financial planning over a person’s life into three periods.

-- The accumulation phase where they’re working and building up assets
+- The accumulation phase: When they’re working and building up assets

-- The decumulation phase.
-When someone retires, and is now drawing on those assets.
+- The decumulation phase: When they retire, and draw from those assets.

-That’s a great question.
-I think all planning should really start from a viewpoint of what actually happens when someone dies.
+I think all planning should start from a viewpoint of what actually happens when someone dies.
 A lot of plans are very academic and ivory tower, but the real world of probate is actually really quite messy.
-You have to know that in advance to understand what is a good in theory planning technique versus what are planning techniques that are actually going to make the lives of your heirs easier or are worth it.
+You have to know that in advance to understand what is a good in theory planning technique versus what are planning techniques that are actually going to make the lives of your heirs easier or worth it.
 And who wants to spend their life planning for their death, right?
 You want to do the bare minimum amount, I would imagine.

 The first overarching thing I’d like to point out is that probate is pretty much, let’s call it 15 years in the past, in terms of technology.
 If you’re used to banking through an app or through Twitter or through a live chat, those options don’t exist for your executor.
 Your executor is going to have to deal with a live person.
 They are going to have to walk into a physical branch and show their face.
 There’s no very little scanning and sending of documents.
 You have to send original documents or you have to hand in original documents.
 This is the chore that you’re leaving for whoever you name as your executor or whoever’s in charge after you pass.